psidex/CustomBangSearch/README.md

 TODO: New, good demo.
 Video and basic explainer image.

-## Supported Search Engines
+## Search Engines

 [These search engines are tested and officially supported](./docs/supported-engines.md).

+If you set one of these as your browsers search engine, you can use the bangs directly in the search bar.

+Bangs will also work by just using the search engines normally.

+## Options Page

+All of your bangs and options are saved to the browsers sync storage, meaning if you log into your browser they will sync across to wherever else you are logged in.

+This storage has a strict quota, and you can see the amount of it you are using at the top of the options page.
+TODO: Raise issue for striping data across objects.

-## Bangs
+### Bangs

-Go to the options page to start creating custom bangs (see demo above / info below).
+Go to the options page to start creating custom bangs.
+This can be accessed through the extensions popup, or through your browsers extensions menu.

+Each item in the list shows a bang, and a URL or set of URLs that will be opened when this bang is used.

+Pressing the "add bang" button will add a new bang to the bottom of the list, which you can then edit.

+The trash buttons on the left remove whole bangs, and the buttons on the right are for URLs.

-Use `%s` in the URL to show where you want your query to be inserted, take a look at the default bangs if you need some help understanding how to format things.
+Use `%s` in the URLs to show where you want your query to be inserted, take a look at the default bangs if you need some help understanding how to format things.

 _Some of the default URLs including Amazon, Ebay, and Etsy are UK URLs, so change those if you need to!_

+You can also import and export your list of bangs to/from a valid JSON file.

+If the save button is highlighted green, this means you have unsaved changes and they will not take effect until you press the save button.

-## Options UI
+### Options

-TODO: Much better options UI, will require brand new instruction (or none at all?)
+A options tab exists within the options page, which allows you to change the behaviour of the extension.
+Currently this is just the search engines that the extension is enabled to use bangs with.

+### DuckDuckGo Bangs

+If you want to import bangs from DuckDuckGo, see [this page](./ddg/README.md).

 ## How the extension works